Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 When the IdP connects to Transfer CFT using an HTTPS connection, it validates the Transfer CFT’s certificate to ensure it is connecting to a trusted server.
 This is necessary in order to prevent man-in-the-middle attacks.

 - Put the Transfer CFT certificate, or the CA that signed the certificate, in the truststore used by the IdP.
 - Refer the specific IdP documentation for more information.
-For Keycloak details, go to [www.keycloak.org/docs/latest/server\_installation/index.html](https://www.keycloak.org/docs/latest/server_installation/index.html#_truststore).
+For Keycloak details, go to [www.keycloak.org/docs/latest/server_installation/index.html](https://www.keycloak.org/docs/latest/server_installation/index.html#_truststore).

 ## Test

-From a web browser, enter the URL <span style="font-family: 'Courier New';">https://\[Transfer CFT host\]:\[REST API port\]/cft/ui</span> - you are redirected to your IdP and prompted to enter your ID and credentials.
+From a web browser, enter the URL https://[Transfer CFT host]:[REST API port]/cft/ui - you are redirected to your IdP and prompted to enter your ID and credentials.

 ## Revoked user rights